-(a) Where the Board receives allegations about persons or matters falling within the sole jurisdiction of another agency (and not that of the Board), the [Board] Chair, Full Board, or the Executive Director [shall] must refer such allegations to such other agency.

-(b) Where the Board receives allegations about persons or matters falling partly within the sole jurisdiction of another agency (and not that of the Board) and partly within the joint jurisdiction of both the other agency and the Board, the [Board] Chair, Full Board, or the Executive Director may refer the entire complaint to the other agency if in the determination of the [Board] Chair, Full Board, or the Executive Director it is appropriate for the entire complaint to be investigated by one single agency.

-(c) The Board can investigate any complaint or allegation that falls within the Board's jurisdiction, regardless of whether another agency is investigating or has previously investigated the same complaint or allegation.
+- (a) Where the Board receives allegations about persons or matters falling within the sole jurisdiction of another agency (and not that of the Board), the [Board] Chair or the Executive Director [shall] will refer such allegations to such other agency. - (b) Where the Board receives allegations about persons or matters falling partly within the sole jurisdiction of another agency (and not that of the Board) and partly within the joint jurisdiction of both the other agency and the Board, the [Board] Chair in consultation with the Executive Director may refer the entire complaint to the other agency if in the determination of [Board] Chair, in consultation with the Executive Director, it is appropriate for the entire complaint to be investigated by one single agency. - (c) The Board can investigate any complaint or allegation that falls within the Board's jurisdiction, regardless of whether another agency is investigating or has previously investigated the same complaint or allegation.